Miscarriage, stillbirth and neonatal death – your rights at work

 To cancel any Shared Parental Leave that has already been booked, you should give at least eight weeks’ notice.
 The law says if you want to make changes such as to reduce the amount of leave booked or vary blocks of leave into a single period of shared parental leave, you can give one notice of variation, subject to eight weeks’ notice.
 However, you and your employer may come to an agreement that you will take less leave than you had planned.

-If the baby dies before you or your partner have given notice to book Shared Parental Leave, then unfortunately any further entitlement to Shared Parental Leave will be lost, as you cannot give a notice to book SPL after the baby has died.
+If your baby dies before you or your partner have given notice to book Shared Parental Leave, then unfortunately any further entitlement to Shared Parental Leave will be lost, as you cannot give a notice to book leave after the baby has died.

 In case of a stillbirth (where a baby is born dead after 24 weeks of pregnancy), the regulations are unclear but it is unlikely that you will be entitled to Shared Parental Leave.
 In such cases, the mother can still take maternity leave and the partner can still take paternity leave (assuming they are eligible).

 You can get more information and support from the organisation SANDS.